-The Collections are now accessible, not just on our own website, but also extensively on the online platforms of Art UK, Google Arts and Culture, Artsy, Europeana, and extensively on Social Media sites including Instagram, Facebook and Pinterest.
+The Collections are now accessible, not just on our own website, but also extensively on the online platforms of Art UK, Google Arts and Culture, Artsy online gallery, Europeana archive, and extensively on Social Media sites including Instagram, Facebook and Pinterest.
 In total there are some 10,000 different representations of works from our collection available across the internet which are designed to link back to this virtual museum.

 You may also see works from the collection in one of Ben Uri’s many touring exhibitions and our extensive loan programme to other museum exhibitions.
 You can find out more on our Exhibitions page on our BUC site.